Too Many Redirects error: What it means and how to fix

 proxy_set_header X-Forwarded-Proto $scheme;

-6. Implement Proper Logging and Monitoring
+6. When All Else Fails: Logging and Monitoring

 LogFormat "%h %l %u %t \"%r\" %>s %b \"%{Referer}i\" \"%{User-Agent}i\"" combined